ybalkind/davidklaing.github.io/notes/the-machine-stops.md

 **He predicts the plight of the homeless.**

-Eventually she reaches her son, who tells her in person what he wouldn't say through the Machine: he had gone to the surface of the Earth without a permit.
+Eventually Vashti reaches her son, who tells her in person what he wouldn't say through the Machine: he had gone to the surface of the Earth without a permit.
 He had found a crack in the Machine and had escaped to wander the hills above, until he was mysteriously pulled back down and struck unconscious, only to reawaken in his room.
-Vashti is certain that her son's behavior will result in "Homelessness": permanent banishment to the surface, and death from the toxic air.
+Vashti is certain that her son's behavior will result in "Homelessness": banishment to the surface, and to death from the toxic air.
 She dismisses him as insane and departs, never to see him again.

 **He predicts the preponderance of remakes and remixes in the media we create and consume.**